WMJF-CD: WMJFNow

 WMJFNow was launched in August 2006, after a beta run the previous spring.
-The program is run using Google Video.
-WMJFNow is the creation of webmaster and station president, Christopher Taydus with help from many station members including Josh Eisenberg, Joe Achard and Diego Torres.
+The program was run using Google Video.
+WMJFNow was created by webmaster and station president Christopher Taydus with help from many station members including Josh Eisenberg, Joe Achard and Diego Torres.
 It was created to help find a new audience for the station.
 Taydus was quoted as saying, "I have a friend who goes to Northeastern who has been watching our sitcom Film School.
 We've even had guys from other countries watching."
-When asked about the numbers that some shows were receiving, Josh Eisenberg said, "In the college television market those are incredible numbers to be receiving.
+When asked about the numbers that some shows were receiving, Eisenberg said, "In the college television market those are incredible numbers to be receiving.
 It used to be just a five-mile radius, and now anyone can see it."

 Technical information

 Subchannels

 The station's signal is multiplexed: